 Elevation: 9,190 ft

-Access and climbing information for this peak is on Page 307 of the book.
+Climbing and access information for this peak is on Page 307 of the book.
+Updated July 2020

-Foss Mountain, named by miners, sits west of the Lemhi Crest.
-A mining road leads from the valley nearly to the summit.
+Foss Mountain, named by miners, is located west of the main Lemhi Range Crest.
+A mining road leads from the Little Lost River Valley nearly to the summit.
 It was in terrible shape for driving in 1981 and has likely deteriorated with the passing of time.
-The road provides trail-like access at a minimum for a high start if you are interested in reaching the main Lemhi crest between Bell Mountain and Diamond Peak.
+The road provides trail-like access at a minimum for a high start if you are interested in reaching the main Lemhi Range Crest between Bell Mountain and Diamond Peak.
 USGS Bell Mountain